 Who has the cheapest state minimum auto insurance for seniors in Kansas?

-Our data show that Geico provides the cheapest state minimum auto insurance for seniors in Kansas, at around $323 per year.
-State Farm and Iowa Farm Bureau also rank highly for affordable state minimum coverage for seniors in Kansas.
+Based on our data, $323 offers the lowest state minimum auto insurance rates for seniors in Kansas, at $323 yearly.
+State Farm and Iowa Farm Bureau also provide affordable rates on state minimum coverage for seniors in Kansas.

 Which companies offer the cheapest liability car insurance for seniors in Kansas?